COSC1127-AI/pacman-contest-cluster/README.md

 ## OVERVIEW ##

-This system allows to run a full Pacman Conquer the Flag tournament among many teams using a cluster of machines.
+This system allows to run a full Pacman Capture the Flag tournament among many teams using a cluster of machines.
 This means that it allows to run many games at the same time, depending how many total cpu cores are available.

-The system takes the set of teams, set of workers in a cluster, and tournament configuration (which layouts and how many steps per game), runs games for every pair of teams and layouts, and produces files and html web page with the results.
+The system takes the set of teams, set of workers in a cluster, and tournament configuration (which layouts and how many steps per game), runs games for every pair of teams and layouts (round-robin type of tournament), and produces files and html web page with the results.

 The system contains two main scripts: